 The following steps describe how to create a Service User:

-On the Welcome Dashboard, please select the Project & Location in which you want to use your Service User.
+- Access the tenant control plane of your project in which you want to use your Service User.

 - After selecting the control plane, go to Platform Access and navigate to Service Users in the left sidebar.